th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/_index.md

 - identify the missing or extra messages by the system;

-- Check the order of the messages received.
+- check the order of the messages received;

 - Verify that the information in the each system message is accurate.